Erishum I

-Erishum I or Erišu(m) I (inscribed ^{m}e-ri-šu, or ^{m}APIN-ìš in later texts but always with an initial i in his own seal, inscriptions, and those of his immediate successors, “he has desired,”) c.
-1974–1935 BCE (middle chronology), son of Ilu-shuma, was the thirty-third ruler of Assyria to appear on the Assyrian King List.
-He reigned for forty years.
+Erishum I or Erišu(m) I (inscribed ^{m}e-ri-šu, or ^{m}APIN-ìš in later texts but always with an initial i in his own seal, inscriptions, and those of his immediate successors, “he has desired,”; died c.
+1935 BC) son of Ilu-shuma, was the 33rd ruler of Assyria to appear on the Assyrian King List.
+He reigned for around 40 years.
 One of two copies of the Assyrian King List which include him gives his reign length as only 30 years, but this contrasts with a complete list of his limmu, some 40, which are extant from tablets recovered at Karum Kanesh.
 He had titled himself both as, "Ashur is king, Erishum is vice-regent" and the, “Išši’ak Aššur”^{ki} (“steward of Assur”), at a time when Assur was controlled by an oligarchy of the patriarchs of the prominent families and subject to the “judgment of the city”, or dīn alim.
 According to Veenhof, Erishum I’s reign marks the period when the institution of the annually appointed limmu (eponym) was introduced.
 The Assyrian King List observes of his immediate predecessors, “in all six kings known from bricks, whose limmu have not been marked/found”.